awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 [CachingCMM Cache Identifier formula](#cachingcmm-cache-identifier-formula), and [DB-ESDK Searchable Encryption Cache Identifier formula](#db-esdk-searchable-encryption-cache-identifier-formula) for more context.

-Note that there are two hashings taking place.
+Note that there are currently two hashings taking place.
 For example in the Hierarchy Keyring Cache Identifier formula, one hash is for the branch-key-id and the other is hashing the entire appended string